Medniyy/Posthuman-Validator-Contributions-for-SifChain/README.md

 - We working on [Sputnik Network](https://sputnik.exchange/), and we added $ROWAN to https://t.me/SputnikPriceBot without any support
 - We added $ROWAN to [Sputnik Exchange](https://sputnik.exchange/) and to [Sputnik Network](https://t.me/SputnikNetworkBot).
 Now users can send tips with $ROWAN in Twitter and Telegram, and also p2p-exchange $ROWAN directly in Telegram!
 News in [Twitter](https://twitter.com/SputnikNetwork/status/1417965745179353091)

 - Relayers.
-Now we have several relayers which working in two directions (to rowan and out) Relayer Service Address: sif1t9nrmmcrg5vvw2wc3vez0xdsqv7etu7d79g2th Networks Connected :
+Now we have several relayers which working in two directions (to rowan and out)<br/>
+Relayer Service Address: sif1t9nrmmcrg5vvw2wc3vez0xdsqv7etu7d79g2th <br/> Networks Connected :
 * juno
 * omniflix
 * osmosis <br/>
 ![photo_2022-05-30_12-33-33 (2)](https://user-images.githubusercontent.com/92199696/170964034-48658d45-a0b3-41ed-b939-826bf1f7c4a5.jpg)<br/>

--In the near future:
+- In the near future:
 We will create public node for RPC/GRPC/REST

 # Community Growth (Twitter, Telegram, Youtube, Medium etc.)